kubernetes/kubernetes/docs/devel/faster_reviews.md

 # How to get faster PR reviews

-Most of what is written here is not at all specific to Kubernetes, but it bears being written down in the hope that it will occasionally remind people of "best practices" around code reviews.
+Most of what is written here is not at all specific to LMKTFY, but it bears being written down in the hope that it will occasionally remind people of "best practices" around code reviews.

-You've just had a brilliant idea on how to make Kubernetes better.
+You've just had a brilliant idea on how to make LMKTFY better.
 Let's call that idea "FeatureX".
 Feature X is not even that complicated.
 You have a pretty good idea of how to implement it.
 You jump in and implement it, fixing a bunch of stuff along the way.
 You send your PR - this is awesome!
 And it sits.